The Importance of Date Nights for Parents Who Homeschool

 2 – Common Hobby

 If you can find something to do together that you enjoy, that’s the best.
 That way, you’ll actually connect and talk rather than just sit side-by-side at a movie.
-My husband and I have done all sorts of things together from photography to genealogy.
+My husband and I have done many things together, from photography to genealogy.

 I love having a chance to actually talk to him and to dream about our future.
 He’s a pretty neat guy and I’m reminded of that during our time alone.